 Just as insulation traps heat within your home, it also keeps your pipes from feeling the total chill of a hard freeze.
 In the case of pipe protection, it’s always better to be safe than to be sorry!

-Have you ever stepped into an unfurnished house and noticed an irritating echo when you speak?
+Have you ever stepped into an unfurnished house and noticed an irritating echo when you spoke?
 In a way, operating in a home without proper insulation can have a similar effect.

 Insulating your attic traps noise within your home, keeping you from making enemies of your neighbors and maintaining a quiet peace within your home.